AEhab/Snake-game/README.md

 Cord is an abbreviation of coordinate.
 Its data structure has x, x-coordinate, and y, y-coordinate, integers numbers.
 Two instances of data structure were created to achieve the purpose of implementing.

 ### Function Generate food:
-It`s a void function for generating food in the form of circles with a red colour using random sequence using a parameter time (built-in function).
-The border of the screen is put into consideration so it doesn`t appear outside the screen.
+It is a void function for generating food in the form of circles with a red colour using random sequence using a parameter time (built-in function).
+The border of the screen is put into consideration so it does not appear outside the screen.
 Small modifications were also done to align the food with the same path of the snake.

 ### Function Update food:
 It is a void function.
 When the snake eats the food (apple) this function need to clean the food from position and generate a different one by calling the previous function.